Innate lymphoid cell: Helminth infection and tissue repair

 A fundamental property of type 2 immunity, and therefore ILC2 cells, is to deal with oversized organisms, that cannot be digested, such as the helminths.
 In the intestine, in response to a helminth infection, epithelial cells secrete high levels of IL-25, activating ILC2 cells.
 ILC2s produce IL-13, which drives the differentiation of additional epithelial cells, via Notch signalling pathways.
 This instruction allows the tissue to be remodelled to allow for the expulsion of the helminth parasite, and other large pathogens.

 IL-13 also activates T cells, inducing further physiological responses to expel the parasite.
 T cells stimulate goblet cell mucus secretion, contraction of smooth muscle, and they secrete signals recruiting mast cells and eosinophils to the site, stimulating B cell proliferation.

 The infection can lead to tissue damage, due to migration of the helminth.
 ILC2s have a key role in repairing the tissue damage after infection, by producing ligands such as AREG, for epithelial growth factor receptors, which facilitates differentiation of epithelial cells for tissue repair.
 This can function to enhance the barrier function of the epithelium and slow pathogen entry.

 In multiple tissue niches, ILCs have a relationship with non- hematopoietic cells such as stromal cells.
 In the lung, ILC2s have a distinct localization to stromal cells, which release IL-33, and TSLP, promoting ILC2 homeostasis, in both the steady state, and in response to helminth infection, after the helminth has developed in the intestine, and migrated to the lung through the blood.

 Lung ILC2s are positioned close to blood vessels, to allow recruitment of eosinophils from the blood.
-In addition, they are also positioned within the airways, where potential pathogens may accumulate.
+They are also positioned within the airways, where potential pathogens may accumulate.
 This means they are in close contact with neuroendocrine cells, which activate ILC2s via the release of calcitonin gene-related peptide.
 Other studies also confirm the regulation of ILC function via neuronal circuits.

 In addition, ILC1s and ILC3s release oxygen radicals and lethally damaging enzymes in response to pathogenic infection, causing damage to the host tissue.
 The repair responses for the tissue are coordinated by the type 2 immune response, after the ILC3s and ILC1s have cleansed the tissue of microbes and debris.